Breville BES870XL Barista Express Espresso Machine (An In-depth Review)

 Customers tend to love the small yet handy features built into the Express which make cleaning that little bit easier.
 To clean the burrs: just remove the bean hopper with one twist and you can access (and remove) the steel burrs.
 Same deal for the removable water tank and water filter – just flick your wrist to unlock it, remove it, clean it and refill it.

-It also has a built-in “clean me” light, and a ‘floaty thing’ in the drip tray (for lack of a better term) that tells you when its time to empty it.
+It also has a built-in “clean me” light, and a ‘floaty thing’ in the drip tray (for lack of a better term) that tells you when it’s time to empty it.
 Again, simply pop and remove it for easy cleaning.

 The Express loses half a point because you’ll inevitably get some coffee grinds in your drip tray that will mix with water to create sludge.
 But this only happens because the built in coffee grinder exists.
-It’s inevitable, but not big deal.
+It’s inevitable, but no big deal.

 Build Quality – 4.5/5